 This is an important question to ask yourself.

 And this is eternal life, that they may know You, the only true God, and Jesus Christ whom You have sent. – John 17:3 NKJV

 And this is eternal life: [it means] to know (to perceive, recognize, become acquainted with, and understand) You, the only true and real God, and [likewise] to know Him, Jesus [as the] Christ (the Anointed One, the Messiah), Whom You have sent. -John 17:3 AMPC

 that they may know You, the only true God,

-Surround your Bible study time with prayer and make sure your motive is all about Jesus!
+Surround your Bible study time with prayer and make sure your motive is to know God!

-Love to know your thoughts about the purpose of Bible study.
+What are your thoughts about the purpose of Bible study?